JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * And it’s “any more”, not “anymore”.

+* "Should" is a dangerous word; some people treat it as "have to" and some as "if you can be bothered".
+If it has to happen, say so.

 * Some readers expect "once" to mean "only one time".
 Use "when" if you mean "as soon as" (please don't use "as soon as" - it creates expectations of prompt results).

 * Many words that time-stamp your sentence (temporal words) are unnecessary or even confusing.